rickenator/Vela/README.md

     Safe code uses only `my<T>`, `our<T>`, and `their<T>` for ownership and borrowing.
 Use of `loc<T>` is reserved for advanced/unsafe scenarios, and is never required for ordinary programming.

-    See `doc/mem_RFC.md` for full details on the memory model, ownership, and safety guarantees.
+    See `doc/Memory_Operations.md` and `doc/Intrinsics.md` for full details on the memory model, ownership, and safety guarantees.
 *   **Scoped Cleanup**: The planned `scoped { ... }` blocks will offer a way to manage resources with RAII-like semantics, ensuring cleanup at the end of the scope, potentially interacting with the GC by deferring collection for objects created within the scope.

 This hybrid approach allows developers to choose the most appropriate memory management strategy for different parts of their application, balancing safety, performance, and convenience.